futo-org/fcast/senders/terminal-dotnet/FCastSender.Cli/README.md

 # Usage

-Example usage of the fcast client.
+Example usage of the fcast sender.

 ```
 # Play a mp4 video URL (1.0 playbackspeed explicit)